-James Rushing is Chair of the Department of Foreign Languages and Literatures at Rutgers-Camden.
-His primary research interests are in medieval literature and culture, above all in the relationship of literary materials to their adaptations in the medieval visual arts, and in the depictions of love, sex, and gender in medieval literature.
+James Rushing’s primary research interests are in medieval literature and culture, above all in the relationship of literary materials to their adaptations in the medieval visual arts, and in the depictions of love, sex, and gender in medieval literature.
 This research has produced a variety of publications and has also been the subject of a variety of courses at Rutgers Camden, both at the undergraduate level and in the Master of Liberal Studies program.

 Professor Rushing’s work on visual narrative has been supported by grants from the National Endowment for the Humanities and the Rutgers Research Council.
 His teaching interests also include all levels of the German language and all periods of German literature.
 Dr. Rushing earned his PhD in German at Princeton University.